MicrosoftDocs/architecture-center/docs/solution-ideas/articles/map-threats-it-environment-content.md

 ### Workflow

-To help you understand which part of your IT environment those threats are likely to attack, the architecture diagram in this article is based on a typical IT environment for a business that has on-premises systems, a Microsoft 365 subscription, and an Azure subscription.
+To help you understand which part of your IT environment those threats are likely to attack, the architecture diagram in this article is based on a typical IT environment for an organization that has on-premises systems, a Microsoft 365 subscription, and an Azure subscription.
 The resources in each of these layers are services that are common to many companies.
 They're classified in the diagram according to the pillars of Microsoft Zero Trust: network, infrastructure, endpoint, application, data, and identity.
 For more information about Zero Trust, see [Embrace proactive security with Zero Trust](https://www.microsoft.com/en-us/security/business/zero-trust).

 The architecture diagram includes the following layers: